mookofe/laravel-support/readme.md

 Integration
 --------------
-Chage inheritance on your models, instead of using the default Eloquent Model change as follow:
+Change inheritance on your models, instead of using the default Eloquent Model change as follow:

 ```php
 <?php namespace App;